 The ancient Silk Road was transformational in two key ways.
 First, and most obviously, it exposed two vast regions of the world to each other’s goods.
 Silk, tea, porcelain and medicines flowed west; gold, honey, wool, and grapes flowed east.
 Just as importantly, Silk Road routes enabled the ebb and flow of knowledge, cultures and ideas that helped to shape the modern world as we know it.

-Like its ancient counterpart, the modern Belt and Road (B&R) initiative is forging connections; not just facilitating commerce and opening new markets for products and services, but also enabling the exchange of knowledge and development of cultural links.
+Like its ancient counterpart, the modern Belt and Road initiative (BRI) is forging connections; not just facilitating commerce and opening new markets for products and services, but also enabling knowledge exchange and development of cultural links.

-Certainly, one of the primary goals of the B&R is for commerce to flourish.
-In the medium-term, China aims for annual trade between countries along B&R routes to reach USD2.5 trillion within the next 10 years, up from about USD1 trillion now.
+Certainly, one of the primary goals of the BRI is for commerce to flourish.
+In the medium-term, China aims for annual trade between countries along BRI routes to reach USD2.5 trillion within the next 10 years, up from about USD1 trillion now.
 In building railways, ports and roads, the initiative is laying the foundations for trade to become faster and cheaper.

 Shipping giant Maersk estimates that a 10 per cent improvement in connectivity reduces trade costs by 3 per cent and increases volume by between 5 and 9 per cent.